 Day 3: Horombo Hut – Kibo Hut:

 We climb very gradually towards the lunar desert of the Saddle between Mawenzi and Kibo.
 The terrain changes to scree and there is a palpable sense of high altitude wilderness.
 We usually reach Kibo Hut (4,700 m.) at the bottom of the crater wall by midday.
-Kibo is a stone-built block house with a small dining area and a number of dormitory rooms leading off a main corridor.
+Kibo is a stone-built block house with a small dining area and a number of dormitory rooms leading off the main corridor.
 There are bunk beds and mattresses for about sixty people.
 There is no water here so one has to bring an ample supply from the ‘last water’ supply above Horombo Hut.
 Platform toilets are behind the hut.
 The remainder of the day is spent resting and eating in preparation for the final climb before a very early night.
 It takes about 4–5 hours walk.

 Day 4: Kibo – Uhuru Peak – Horombo Hut:

-We will start our ascent by torchlight at about 1:00am, aiming to be up at Gillman’s Point by sunrise.
+We will start our ascent by torchlight at about 1:00 am, aiming to be up at Gillman’s Point by sunrise.
 The initial climb is steep over loose volcanic scree, but there are some well-graded Zig–Zags and a slow but steady pace will have us up to Gillman’s (5,685 m.) in about five or six hours.
 We will rest there and spend some time taking in the sunrise.
-For those who are still feeling strong can make the three hour round trip from here along the crater rim to Uhuru Peak (5,896 m.), passing close to the spectacular glaciers that still occupy most of the summit area.
+Those who are still feeling strong can make the three hour round trip from here along the crater rim to Uhuru Peak (5,896 m.), passing close to the spectacular glaciers that still occupy most of the summit area.
 The descent is surprisingly fast and we return to Horombo for the night.
 It takes about11–15 hours walk.

-Day 5: Horombo Hut – Marangu Gate Arusha Town:
+Day 5: Horombo Hut – Marangu Gate Moshi/Arusha Town:

 After breakfast, a steady descent takes you down through moorland to Mandara Hut (8,900 ft).
 We then continue descending through lovely lush forest on a good path to the Kilimanjaro National Park Gate at Marangu (6,000 ft) where you will meet your driver and he will drive to Moshi or Arusha town and drop off at your Lodge/Hotel.